omervk/gamgee/packages/design/src/diagram/README.md

 # Context

-This directory exists for now, until version 11 of Mermaid officially releases with the standalone parser [@mermaid-js/parser](https://www.npmjs.com/package/@mermaid-js/parser).
+This directory exists for now, until Mermaid has an official Langium-based parser in [@mermaid-js/parser](https://www.npmjs.com/package/@mermaid-js/parser).
 Once that's ready, we can replace the copy/pasted Jison syntax.

 # Contents